Authored by the expert who managed and guided the team behind the Costa Rica Property Pack

 Is it a good time to buy a rental property in Tamarindo in 2026?

-As of early 2026, it is generally a good time to buy a rental property in Tamarindo if you focus on well-located, rental-friendly formats like walkable condos or townhouses, because the market has stabilized, negotiation is possible, and short-term rental demand remains strong.
+As of 2026, it is a good time to buy a rental property in Tamarindo only if the property is walkable, legally clean, water-secure, easy to maintain and bought at a fair price.

 If you want to know our latest analysis (results may differ from what you just read), you can read our assessment on whether now is a good time to buy a property in Tamarindo.